apache/apisix/doc/stream-proxy.md

 TCP is the protocol for many popular applications and services, such as LDAP, MySQL, and RTMP.
 UDP (User Datagram Protocol) is the protocol for many popular non-transactional applications, such as DNS, syslog, and RADIUS.

 APISIX can dynamic load balancing TCP/UDP proxy.
-In NGINX world, we call TCP/UDP proxy to stream proxy, we followed this statement.
+In Nginx world, we call TCP/UDP proxy to stream proxy, we followed this statement.

 ## How to enable Stream proxy?